 Copy Style: Multi-Generational Success Stories, Juxtaposition of Past, Present, and Future Opportunities, Storytelling through Donation Outcomes

 The Story of a Lifetime (For Featured Testimonials)

-Once we created a brand and a message, we had to move quickly onto the deliverables.
-The Quincy Capital Campaign team needed collateral for their gala—the event that would kickoff their five-year campaign to bring the university into the future.
+Once we created a brand and a message, we had to move quickly on the deliverables.
+The Quincy Capital Campaign team needed collateral for their gala—the event that would kick off their five-year campaign to bring the university into the future.
 The first deliverable we started with was the invite.

-Since this would be sent to some of the most important people to the campaign, the invite needed to be the perfect introduction to the Forever Forward brand.
+Since this would be sent to some of the most important people in the campaign, the invite needed to be the perfect introduction to the Forever Forward brand.

 “The inspiration for the invitation came from a deeper dive on the stained-glass window and what it meant to Quincy.
 The window gives light to Quincy hall, but it’s also a window into the legacy and history that this 150-year-old institution has to offer.
 For recipients, it was a window into the campaign to help preserve this.
 It was also a preview of the moniker we developed to represent this heritage.” -Brent Feldman, Director of Design and Managing Partner

 For printing, we worked with Larry Bloch at The Printing Source.
 Larry shared our eagerness to create something captivating for the gala invitees, he was able to bring our designers’ shared vision to reality.

 With Larry’s help, the invite design was a hit with the Quincy Capital Campaign team.